kemalyst/kemalyst/README.md

   kemalyst:
     github: drujensen/kemalyst
     branch: master

-  # the demo app uses sqlite but you can change this to MySQL or PG or remove a
-  # database dependency all together.

   sqlite3:
     github: manastech/crystal-sqlite3
     version: 0.1.0
 ```
-and run `crystal deps`.
+and run `shards update`.

+### Post Install
 To keep a similar structure to yarlf, we have generated a demo application
-that you can use as scaffolding for future development.
+that you can use as example code in the `/app` directory.
+This is our
+recommended pattern but your more than welcome to change this and configure it
+for what works best for you.
+We left the original `/src` directory as is.

 ## Usage

-To run the sample scaffolding app, you will need to run the migrations and then start the
+To run the demo app, you will need to run the migrations and then start the
 app.
 ```
 crystal db/migate.cr
 crystal app/demo.cr
 ```

-1. Configure App
+### Configure App

 All config settings are in the `/config` folder.
 Each handler has its own
 settings.
-You will find the `database.yml` file and routes.cr here.
+You will find the `database.yml` and `routes.cr` here.
 Checkout
 the samples that demonstrates a traditional blog site and a websocket chat
 app.

-2. Create Controller
+### Controllers

-A controller inherits from HTTP:Handler which is the middleware similar to
+The Controller inherits from HTTP::Handler which is the middleware similar to
 Rack's middleware.
 The handlers are chained together in a linked-list and
 each will perform some action against the HTTP::Server::Context and then call
 the next handler in the chain.
 The router will continue this chain for a